Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Main Results: Novel Non-Asymptotic Achievability Bounds

 \subsection{Novel Non-Asymptotic Achievability Bound for the WZ Problem}

 We now turn our attention to the WZ problem where we derive a similar bound as in Theorem~\ref{thm:dt}.
-This improves on Verd\'u's bound in Theorem~\ref{thm:ver_wz}.
+This improves on Verd\'u's bound in Theorem~\cite[Thm.~2]{Ver12}.
 It again uses the same CS idea for the covering part.
-Recall the definitions of the sets $\calT_{\rmp}^{\WZ}(\gamma_{\rmp})$, $\calT_{\rmc}^{\WZ}(\gamma_{\rmc})$ and $\calT_{\rmd}^{\WZ}(D)$ in \eqref{eqn:T1_wz}, \eqref{eqn:T2_wz} and \eqref{eqn:Td_wz} respectively.
-In the following, we allow the reproduction function $g\colon\calU\times\calY\to\hatcalX$ to be stochastic; i.e., we consider a reproduction channel $P_{\hatX|UY}\colon\calU\times\calY\to\hatcalX$.
-When we consider a stochastic function instead of a deterministic one, we will use the set